Blaisorblade/dot-iris/README.md

 ### Running CoqDoc

-Run `make html` to run Coqdoc over the code, to obtain an HTML version (for ease of browsing).
+Run `make html` to run Coqdoc over the code, to obtain an hyperlinked version (for ease of cross-referencing).
-Visit `html/toc.html` for an index — but [correspondence.md](correspondence.md) is a better overview.
+`html/toc.html` offers an index for navigation; keep in mind that [correspondence.md](correspondence.md) is a better overview.

 ## Documentation for developers / additional docs (not relevant to paper)